tjstankus/clockedin/README.md

 # Clockedin

+## Status

+2020-02-13 This is a work in progress.
+It's not even alpha feature complete.

 ## Goals

 Parses Org mode files for the purpose of extracting clocking data.
 Parses headlines that have clock entries.
 Also parses tags for those headlines, including inherited tags.